TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Ajax/ClientSide/Index.rst

 Client-side programming
 =======================

-TYPO3 Core ships an API to send ajax requests to the server.
-This API is based on the `fetch API`_, which is implemented in every modern browser (e.g. Chrome, Safari, Firefox, Edge).
+`TYPO3 Core`:pn: ships an API to send ajax requests to the server.
+This API is based on the `fetch API`_, which is implemented in every modern browser (for example Chrome, Safari, Firefox, Edge).

 .. note::
-   TYPO3 ships jQuery as well, but is considered discouraged for new code.
+   `TYPO3`:pn: ships jQuery as well, but is considered discouraged for new code.

 .. index:: Ajax; Request